Japan Line: the sweatshirt in Toki material

 For us, fleece is fully part of the DNA that we wanted to find, with a very Japanese "controlled irregularity".

-Here, the material is knitted in a tubular manner.
-Coming from Japan, it arrives in France at our manufacturer where it is cut, then leaves for its production facility located in Romania to be assembled.
+Here, the material is knitted in a tubular way.
+Coming from Japan, it therefore arrives in France at our manufacturer where it is cut, then goes to its production tool located in Romania to be assembled.

-Finally, the material was washed at the factory before cutting to stabilize it .
-It seems simple like that but requires a little logistics, because once it arrives at our manufacturer, it goes to a specialized washer before returning to the factory .
+Finally, the material was washed in the factory before cutting to stabilize it .
+It seems simple when you say it like that but requires a little logistics, because once it arrives at our manufacturer, it goes back to a specialized washer before returning to the factory .

-It is a heather cotton that is denser and more compact than average .
+This is a denser and more compact heather cotton than average .

-For the same fleece surface, more threads are used.
+For the same surface area of fleece, there are therefore more threads used.

-This allows you to have a slightly more structured cut, especially at the shoulders, because the material is less "soft" than basic fleece.
+This allows for a slightly more structured cut, especially at the shoulders, because the material is less "soft" than basic fleece.

-Thanks to its density, the sweatshirt sits well on the shoulders, without a parachute effect.
+Thanks to its density, the sweatshirt fits well on the shoulders, without a parachute effect.

 sweatshirt-bonnegueule-grey-japan-line